-Matrons used their professional judgement to make decisions about the level of staffing at any given time.
-At the daily staffing meeting each care group matron discussed the staffing in their clinical area and highlighted the clinical reasons behind the score given to their area.
-We were told there was an element of subjectivity in making these assessments and it was not always clear to staff how patients' acuity (how clinically unwell patients were) or the need for one-to-one nursing were taken into account.
+Matrons used their professional judgement alongside the acuity and dependency of patients and the availability of staff to make decisions about the level of staffing at any given time.
+Nursing staff said there was an element of subjectivity in making these assessments and it was not always clear how patients' acuity (how clinically unwell patients were) or the need for one to one nursing were considered.
 Some of the ways matrons addressed issues of safe staffing on wards was by asking non rostered staff to work clinically, moving staff to support areas that have safety concerns and authorising agency staff.
-When the trust was working at OPEL 4, staff whom were on internal study leave could be requested to work clinically.
+When the trust was working at OPEL 4, staff whom were on internal study leave could be requested to work clinically,

-The trust were trying to find innovative ways to attract staff, alongside running recruitment fairs.
-They had various initiatives to attract candidates such as the Trainee Nurse Associate programme, which was designed to enable the growth of the band four workforce to registered nurse level.
+The trust was trying to find innovative ways to attract staff alongside running recruitment fairs.
+They had various initiatives to attract candidates such as the Trainee Nurse Associate programme, which was designed to enable the growth of the Band Four workforce to registered nurse level.
 There was a scholarship programme for people with experience of unemployment and young people leaving school and college with an interest in a career in healthcare.
-The Trust had successfully recruited 200 internationally educated nurses and was looking to employ a further 140 nurses during 2022, which it was on track to meet.